geshan/geshan.github.com/posts/2025-02-11-ollama-docker-compose.md

 <img class="center" src="/images/ollama-docker-compose/06open-webui-registered.jpg" loading="lazy" title="Admin registered on Open WebUI and landing on the logged in page for the first time" alt="Admin registered on Open WebUI and landing on the logged in page for the first time">

-Click on `Ok let’s go` to see the Open WebUI main screen.
+Click on `Ok, let’s go` to see the Open WebUI main screen.
 As no models are downloaded, you will download the `smollm2:135m` model using the UI.
 This can also be done from the CLI with `docker compose exec ollama ollama pull smollm2:135m`, but you will use the UI for now.

 To pull/download the model onto your local Ollama instance, click the `Select a model` drop down and type in `smollm2:135m` then click on `Pull smollm2:135m from Ollama.com` to download the model as shown below: